garden-io/garden/docs/reference/module-types/exec.md

 # Key/value map of environment variables.
 Keys must be valid POSIX environment variable names (must not start with
 # `GARDEN`) and values must be primitives.
 env: {}

+# A list of services to deploy from this module.
+services:
+  - # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must start with a letter,
+    # and cannot end with a dash), cannot contain consecutive dashes or start with `garden`, or be longer than 63
+    # characters.
+    name:

+    # The names of any services that this service depends on at runtime, and the names of any tasks that should be
+    # executed before this service is deployed.
+    dependencies: []

+    # Set this to `true` to disable the service.
+You can use this with conditional template strings to enable/disable
+    # services based on, for example, the current environment or other variables (e.g. `enabled: \${environment.name
+    # != "prod"}`).
+This can be handy when you only need certain services for specific environments, e.g. only for
+    # development.
+    #
+    # Disabling a service means that it will not be deployed, and will also be ignored if it is declared as a runtime
+    # dependency for another service, test or task.
+    #
+    # Note however that template strings referencing the service's outputs (i.e. runtime outputs) will fail to resolve
+    # when the service is disabled, so you need to make sure to provide alternate values for those if you're using
+    # them, using conditional expressions.
+    disabled: false

+    # The command to run to deploy the service.
+    #
+    # By default, the command is run inside the Garden build directory (under .garden/build/<module-name>).
+    # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
+    deployCommand:

+    # Optionally set a command to check the status of the service.
+If this is specified, it is run before the
+    # `deployCommand`.
+If the command runs successfully and returns exit code of 0, the service is considered
+    # already deployed and the `deployCommand` is not run.
+    #
+    # If this is not specified, the service is always reported as "unknown", so it's highly recommended to specify
+    # this command if possible.
+    #
+    # By default, the command is run inside the Garden build directory (under .garden/build/<module-name>).
+    # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
+    statusCommand:

+    # Optionally set a command to clean the service up, e.g. when running `garden delete env`.
+    #
+    # By default, the command is run inside the Garden build directory (under .garden/build/<module-name>).
+    # If the top level `local` directive is set to `true`, the command runs in the module source directory instead.
+    cleanupCommand:

+    # Environment variables to set when running the deploy and status commands.
+    env: {}

 # A list of tasks that can be run in this module.
 tasks: